Plutonomicon/cardano-transaction-lib/doc/babbage-features.md

 This constraint utilises a new `ScriptRef` type that includes either a native script or a Plutus script.

 Then, `mustSpendScriptOutputUsingScriptRef` (or its variants) can be used to use a reference script.
-It accepts a value of type `InputWithScriptRef` that allows to either spend the UTxO, or just reference it.
+It accepts a value of type `InputWithScriptRef` that specifies whether the UTxO with the reference script should be spent or referenced.

 [Usage example](../examples/PlutusV2/ReferenceScripts.purs)